MrOlm/inStrain/docs/tutorial.rst

 Tutorial
 ===================

 The following tutorial goes through an example run of inStrain.
-You can follow along with your own data, or download the files that are used in this tutorial from the `following link
+You can follow along with your own data, or use a small set of reads that are included in the inStrain install for testing.
+They can be found in the folder `test/test_data/` of your install folder, or can be downloaded from the inStrain source code at `this link on GitHub
-<https://doi.org/10.6084/m9.figshare.11663925.v1>`_.
-Note that the reads files are several Gbp, and you really only need one set of reads (forward, which end in .1.fastq.gz, and reverse, which end in .2.fastq.gz).
-These reads were generated from fecal samples of premature infants.

-Alternatively, if you don't feel like downloading that large of a file,
+<https://github.com/MrOlm/inStrain/tree/master/test/test_data>`_.
+The only files that you'll need for this tutorial are forward and reverse metagenomic reads (`N5_271_010G1.R1.fastq.gz` and `N5_271_010G1.R2.fastq.gz`) and a .fasta file to map to (`N5_271_010G1_scaffold_min1000.fa`).
+In case you're curious, these metagenomic reads come from a premature infant fecal sample.

 .. seealso::
   :doc:`overview`